The Team Onion now has a new home at teamonion.works

 Purpose: keep informed, feed into broad organisational priorities

-Communication: every sprint / iteration (show and tells, ad-hoc when needed)
+Communication: every sprint/iteration (show and tells, ad-hoc when needed)

 Co-located: monthly or as needed

-Types of people: steering groups, wider organisation
+Types of people: steering groups, other teams, the wider organisation

 When thinking about It can be useful to relate it to Dunbar’s number of group size: